 1. Proper Insulation

-Numero Uno.
-Proper Attic Insulation is essential for a few reasons.
-It is fairly inexpensive and will improve home efficiency AND comfort (ie. fewer hot spots).
-The vast majority of homes across Houston TX are UNDER insulated.
-The Energy Star Recommended level of insulation is R-30 to R-60.
-What does that mean?
-Go in your attic and measure how deep the insulation is with a ruler.
-For standard new blown fiberglass insulation the expectable height according to Energy star is a minimum of ~9 inches of depth from top to bottom.
-More is better though.
+Proper Attic Insulation is essential because it’s fairly inexpensive and will improve both home efficiency and comfort.
+The vast majority of homes across Houston are under insulated.
+The Energy Star Recommended level of insulation is R-30 to R-60, but that doesn’t mean much to most homeowners.
+Instead, go into your attic and measure how deep the insulation is with a ruler.
+Standard new blown fiberglass insulation should be a minimum of nine inches of depth from top to bottom, but more is always better.

 There are other ways to additionally insulate your attic.
-Radiant Barrier (shown in picture one) is just aluminum foil under your roof that reflects radiant heat.
-This may sound silly but it reduces attic temperatures up to 23 degrees.
-This drops the heat load on your house significantly.
-Allowing your HVAC system to work less frequently especially during peak demand.
-This also means that if your HVAC system does not have to work as hard you won't have as many costly repairs and the longevity of the system will be extended.
-Double awesome.
-I always recommend true foil radiant barrier over spray in radiant.
-The investment is greater but the product is much better.
+A radiant barrier (shown in the first picture above) is just aluminum foil under your roof that reflects radiant heat, reducing attic temperatures up to 23 degrees and dropping the heat load on your house significantly.
+This allows your HVAC system to run less frequently, especially during peak demand.
+This also means that if your HVAC system does not have to work as hard you won’t have as many costly repairs and the longevity of the system will be extended.

-Installation is as important as choosing a the right high efficiency system for your home.
-In order for systems to reach their full potential you must have a qualified company install it.
+Installation is as important as choosing the right system for your home.
+In order for systems to reach their full potential, you must have a qualified company install it.
 Those with less experience can create issues that will largely go unnoticed in the short term.
-Have a reputable installer is of utmost importance.
-Choose a contractor wisely.
+Having a reputable installer is of utmost importance.